sofa-framework/doc/components/engine/select/proximityroi.md

 <!-- generate_doc -->
 # ProximityROI

-Find the N closest primitives from a given position
+Find the N closest primitives from a given position.

 ## Vec3d